Skip to main content

 • Cyan and magenta subunits: enoyl-CoA hydratase (EC 4.2.1.17) and 3-hydroxyacyl-CoA dehydrogenase (EC 1.1.1.35)

-• The red dots represent the inner leaflet of the inner membrane so the proteins reside in the mitochondrial matrix.
+• The red dots represent the inner leaflet of the inner mitochondrial membrane, where proteins reside in the mitochondrial matrix.

 Regulation of beta-oxidation

-We saw that the metabolic decision to use carbohydrate energy reserves (glycogen) is a highly regulated event.
-Glycogen breakdown occurs during fasting and energy need.
-Fatty acids, our largest stores of energy, are released from triglyceride reserves in adipose cells through extracellular epinephrine and glucagon activation of pathways that activate intracellular hormone-sensitive lipase.
-Released fatty acids are bound to the serum protein albumin which transports them to tissue.
-Also as we mentioned above, malonyl-CoA inhibits the movement of fatty acids into the mitochondria.
+We observed that the metabolic decision to utilize carbohydrate energy reserves (glycogen) is a highly regulated process.
+Glycogen breakdown occurs during fasting and periods of high energy need.
+Fatty acids, our largest energy stores, are released from triglyceride reserves in adipose cells through extracellular epinephrine and glucagon activation of pathways that activate intracellular hormone-sensitive lipase.
+Released fatty acids are bound to the serum protein albumin, which transports them to the tissues.
+Additionally, as mentioned above, malonyl-CoA inhibits the transport of fatty acids into the mitochondria.
 Malonyl-CoA is the first committed product of fatty acid biosynthesis.
-Each acyl-CoA product of each of the four enzymes engages in product inhibition for the enzyme that produced it.
+Each acyl-CoA product of the four enzymes engages in product inhibition for the enzyme that produced it.
 3-ketoacyl-CoA also inhibits enoyl-CoA hydratase and acyl-CoA dehydrogenase [17].
-The NADH/NAD+ and acetyl-CoA/CoA ratios also influence the beta oxidation pathway through allosteric regulation.
-For example, the ratio of acetyl-CoA/CoA ratio affects the activity ketoacyl-CoA thiolase.
+The NADH/NAD+ and acetyl-CoA/CoA ratios also influence the beta-oxidation pathway through allosteric regulation.
+For example, the acetyl-CoA/CoA ratio affects the activity of ketoacyl-CoA thiolase.

 Peroxisomal α-Oxidation

-Alpha oxidation of fatty acids occurs in the peroxisome.
-It is used to metabolize phytanic acid (3,7,11,15-tetramethyl hexadecanoic acid), found in dairy products, animal fat, and some fish.
+Alpha oxidation of fatty acids occurs in the peroxisome, where the metabolism of phytanic acid (3,7,11,15-tetramethyl hexadecanoic acid) in dairy products, animal fat, and some fish occurs.
 Phytanic acid is produced in ruminants on the degradation of plant material and derives from phytol, an isoprenoid alcohol esterified to chlorophyll.
 Phytol is first converted to phytanic acid.

 Fatty acid β-oxidation can also occur in peroxisomes.
 In animals, peroxisomes are believed to be important in the initial breakdown of very long-chain fatty acids and methyl-branched fatty acids [11].
-The enzymes involved in fatty acid oxidation in peroxisomes are different from mitochondria.
-An important difference is acyl-CoA oxidase, the first enzyme in peroxisome β-oxidation, which transfers the hydrogen to oxygen producing H2O2 instead of producing FADH2.
+The enzymes involved in fatty acid oxidation in peroxisomes differ from those in mitochondria.
+An important difference is acyl-CoA oxidase, the first enzyme in peroxisome β-oxidation, which transfers the hydrogen to oxygen, producing H2O2 instead of FADH2.
 The H2O2 is broken down to water by catalase.
 The fatty acyl-CoA intermediates formed during β-oxidation are the same in peroxisomes and mitochondria.
-Peroxisomes also contain the necessary enzymes for α-oxidation, which are necessary for the oxidation of some fatty acids with methyl branches.
+Peroxisomes also contain the enzymes for α-oxidation, which are necessary to oxidize some fatty acids with methyl branches.

 Branched-chain fatty acids also require additional enzymatic modification to enter the alpha-oxidation pathway within peroxisomes.
-Phytanic acid (3,7,11,14-tetramethylhexadecanoic acid), requires additional peroxisomal enzymes to undergo beta-oxidation.
-Phytanic acid initially forms phytanyl CoA which is then hydroxylated at the alpha carbon by phytanyl CoA hydroxylase (alpha-hydroxylase), encoded by the PHYH gene.
+Phytanic acid (3,7,11,14-tetramethylhexadecanoic acid) requires additional peroxisomal enzymes to undergo beta-oxidation.
+Phytanic acid initially forms phytanyl CoA, which is then hydroxylated at the alpha carbon by phytanyl CoA hydroxylase (alpha-hydroxylase), encoded by the PHYH gene.
 The alpha carbon-hydroxyl bond then undergoes two successive rounds of oxidation to pristanic acid.
-Pristanic acid undergoes beta-oxidation, which produces acetyl CoA and propionyl CoA in alternative rounds.
-As with peroxisomal beta-oxidation of VLCFAs, this process generally ends when the carbon chain length reaches 6-8 carbons, at which point the molecule is shuttled to the mitochondria by carnitine for complete oxidation to carbon dioxide and water.
+Pristanic acid undergoes beta-oxidation, which produces acetyl-CoA and propionyl-CoA in alternative rounds.
+As with peroxisomal beta-oxidation of VLCFAs, this process generally ends when the carbon chain length reaches 6-8 carbons.
+At this point, the molecule is shuttled to the mitochondria by carnitine for complete oxidation to carbon dioxide and water.
 Figure \(\PageIndex{31}\) shows the steps in the catabolism of phytanic acid (3,7,11,14-tetramethylhexadecanoic acid).

 Figure \(\PageIndex{31}\): Alpha oxidation pathway of catabolism of phytanic acid (3,7,11,14-tetramethylhexadecanoic acid)